 Cost of Rubber Shingles

-Having rubber shingles professionally installed runs around $3-$8 a square foot, depending on thickness, color, local labor rates and whether the old roof has to be removed.
+Having your roof installed with rubber shingles runs around $3-$8 a square foot, depending on thickness, color, local labor rates and whether the old roof has to be removed.

 Eco-Friendly and Energy Efficient

 Rubber roofing shingles consist of up to 95% recycled materials, including recycled rubber and a number of other recycled materials, such as plastic and slate dust.
 Additionally, used shingles can be melted and recycled into a new product.
 Rubber roofing is available in a number of different colors and styles, so you don’t have to feel limited by the dark gray shade that is usually associated with rubber.
 In fact, if you live in a warm climate, investing in white-on-black rubber roofing (as opposed to traditional and less expensive black) can help increase energy efficiency as it is highly resistant to UV rays and absorbs heat.